herrcristi/small-cpp-utils/README.md

 // on main thread, no more processing q.signal_exit_force(); // q.signal_exit_when_done();
 ...
-// make sure that all calls to wait_* are finished before calling destructor (like in worker_thread)
+// make sure that all calls to wait_* are finished before calling destructor (like it is done in worker_thread)
 ```

 #